New mother sparks baby name debate after husband’s grandparent demand

 A new mother’s world has been thrown into disarray after her husband demanded that their child’s name be a tribute to his mother.

 Baby names have become an increasing source of intense debate.
-Recently parents were discouraged from naming their children with monicker’s related to weapons, such as Shooter and Trigger.
+Recently parents were discouraged from naming their children with monikers related to weapons, such as Shooter and Trigger.

 Meanwhile, on Reddit, a mother who is expecting her first child in August has sparked a debate after she revealed that her partner made a particular demand about their first baby’s name.